 Shih Tzu, Lhasa Apso and Tibetan Terrier

 The introduction of Buddhism into China in 500 A.D. and its equivalent, Lamaism into Tibet in 632 A.D. brought with it the development of the three breeds we shall consider here.
-All three breeds were based upon grave statues and spiritual lion-dogs which date as far back as Chinese history itself.
+All three breeds were based upon grave statues and spiritual lion-dogs which date as far back as the birth of Buddhism.

 History of the Lion-Dog

 The History of Companion Dogs tells how small 'sleeve dogs' were recorded in China in the ancient Chinese Sacred Books of Fo-Hi written about 3,468 BC.
 Then 4,000 years passed by and 6 Chinese dynasties rose and fell.
 Meanwhile, short-mouthed dogs were recorded in China by Confucius, born in 551 BC.
 By the end of the first century A.D.
 Chinese books became a little more specific about these and other types of small dogs.
 For example, they spoke of the "Pai," a "short-legged" and "short-headed" type of dog, which "belonged under the table" which was quite low.
 The Chinese used to sit on mats around these tables to eat their meals[3c].